Mourne Way Marathon

 5) Where is the event registration area?

 events will take place in Kilbroney Park, Rostrevor Co.
-Down.
-There will be
+Down alongside the finish area.

 6) What's included in my entry fee?

-organised event by 26 Extreme, fully qualified marshal assistance, Public Liability insurance, Bus Transfer for
+organised event by 26 Extreme, fully qualified marshal assistance, VAT, Online Registration Fee, Public Liability insurance, Bus Transfer for

-participants from Kilbroney Park to the start of their event (if applicable), First Responder Paramedic cover, ChampionChip electronic timing system, Race number, Course
+participants from Kilbroney Park to the start of their event (if applicable), First Responder Paramedic cover, Chipped Timing, Race number, Course

 7) Is there anything sent to me in the post before the event?